Grand Teton National Park, Wyoming

 Jackson Hole Valley

-The valley floor sits at around 2,000 metres.
-The Snake River meanders through it; oxbow bends with beaver ponds and moose feeding in early morning are the standard Grand Teton wildlife encounter.
-Drive the Antelope Flats Road east of Jackson Lake Junction at dawn and you’ll almost certainly see bison.
-Pronghorn antelope are common in the sagebrush flats south of the park.
+The valley floor sits at around 2,000 metres, and the Snake River meanders through it with beaver ponds and moose-browsing oxbow bends that are best seen in early morning light.
+Drive the Antelope Flats Road east of Jackson Lake Junction at dawn: bison are nearly guaranteed in the sagebrush, and pronghorn antelope, the fastest land animal in the Western Hemisphere, can often be spotted at speed across the flats.

-The town of Jackson, 15 minutes south of the park boundary, has everything you need: groceries, gear, restaurants, and accommodation at every price point.
+The town of Jackson, 15 minutes south of the park boundary, has everything: groceries, gear shops, restaurants at every price point, and an elk antler arch over the town square that makes for an obligatory photograph.

 Hiking

-Cascade Canyon is the benchmark day hike: take the ferry across Jenny Lake (around $20 return, avoids 2 miles of walking), hike up to Inspiration Point with its view down the lake, then continue into the canyon for as far as you want.
+Cascade Canyon is the benchmark day hike for most visitors.
+Take the ferry across Jenny Lake (around $20 round trip, which saves 2 miles of lakeside walking), hike up to Inspiration Point with its view back down the lake, then continue into the canyon.
 The upper canyon to Lake Solitude is 14 miles round trip from the ferry.
-Jenny Lake loop without the ferry is 7 miles.
+The lower canyon below the fork is less dramatic but easier; most people turn back around the lower fork junction at mile 5 or 6.

-Taggart Lake is a shorter option: 3.6 miles out and back, straightforward elevation, views of the Tetons from the lake shore.
-Suitable for most fitness levels.
+Taggart Lake is the better option if you have limited time or fitness concerns: 3.6 miles out and back, straightforward elevation gain, with excellent views of the Teton front from the lake shore.

-For the serious hikers: the Grand Teton summit (4,199 metres) requires two days, technical skills, and ideally a guide from the Exum Mountain Guide Service, which has been leading climbers up the peak since 1931.
-Guided summit trips cost around $800-1,000 per person.
+For the serious crowd: the Grand Teton summit at 4,199 metres requires two days, technical climbing skills, and ideally a guide from the Exum Mountain Guide Service, which has been leading climbers up this peak since 1931.
+Guided summit trips cost around $800-1,000 per person, which sounds like a lot until you’re on a technical ridge at 13,000 feet and very glad you’re not alone.

 Jenny Lake and Colter Bay

-Jenny Lake Visitor Center is the best stopping point for anyone visiting the central section of the park.
-The lake is glacially carved, clear, and cold.
-Paddleboarding and kayaking rentals are available from the marina at around $25/hour.
+Jenny Lake Visitor Center is the central hub for park information and the best starting point for the southern park section.
+The lake is glacially carved, very cold even in August, and surrounded by enough wildflowers in July to justify a photographer’s trip alone.
+Paddleboarding and kayak rentals are available at the marina at around $25 per hour.

-Colter Bay on Jackson Lake is less dramatic but has a good beach, a Marina with boat tours, and the Indian Arts Museum (free, excellent beadwork and quillwork collections from Plains tribes).
+Colter Bay on Jackson Lake is less dramatic but has a good sandy beach, a marina with boat tours, and the Indian Arts Museum, which is free and holds an excellent collection of beadwork and quillwork from Plains tribes that most visitors to the park miss entirely.

-Inside the park: Dornan’s Chuckwagon at Moose Junction is the best-value food option, a seasonal outdoor kitchen serving grilled food, soups, and pizza at reasonable park prices ($12-18 for a main).
-The Jackson Lake Lodge dining room is fine but expensive.
+Inside the park: Dornan’s Chuckwagon at Moose Junction is the best-value option, a seasonal outdoor kitchen serving grilled food, soups, and pizza at reasonable prices ($12-18 for a main).
+You’re eating on picnic tables with a mountain backdrop and zero pretension, which suits the park’s character better than the Jackson Lake Lodge dining room.

-In Jackson town: Liberty Burgers for a quick meal ($12-15).
-Thai Me Up is genuinely good Thai food at budget prices.
+In Jackson: Thai Me Up is genuinely good Thai food at budget prices in a town that skews expensive.
 The Blue Lion for a proper sit-down dinner at around $45-60 per person.
+Liberty Burgers for a quick meal.